Next day installation

 The boiler flue regulations require that the flue be placed at a safe distance from any openings in the house, including windows and doors.

 The distance depends on the size of your boiler.
 The boiler size determines the distance.
-It is typically between 30cm-60cm to the side, either above or below the door or window.
+It is typically between at least 300mm away to 600mm to the side, either above or below the door or window.

 This regulation prevents harmful gases from entering your home.